FAQs About YouTube Marketing

 How Do YouTube Ads Work?

 YouTube ads generate mostly mobile traffic.
 The best length for a non-bumper ad is 12 seconds.
-Experiment with the different ad formats and figure out what works best with your audience.
+Experiment with the different ad formats and figure out what works best for your audience.

 Here are the YouTube ad formats, in brief: